Appeals (Parts C & D)

 Saint Louis, MO 63105

 If you want someone else to file your appeal on your behalf – provide us with an Appointment of Representative Form (By clicking this link you will be leaving the Magnolia Health website.) or legal document showing that you have chosen someone other than yourself to file for you and that this person has your permission to see all information including medical records about the appeal.
-More information and instructions for the Appointment of Representative Form are located in the Problem or Complaints tab.
+More information and instructions for the Appointment of Representative Form are located in the Appeals and Grievances tab.

 As a courtesy, you can utilize the plan form to file an appeal.
 Please note that you must submit a standard appeal in writing and you have the option of submitting an expedited appeal in writing.
 The timeframe for a decision on your appeal will start when we receive your request at the plan.